rjzupkoii/cabals/model/README.md

+** Introduction **
+CABALS is an anagram from agent-based LCSA and is a collection of geographic information system (GIS) tools as well as an agent-based model (ABM) that was developed to assess the viability of woody-biomass based biofuels in the Western Upper Peninsula region of Michigan, USA.
+This model is based upon the MASON Multiagent Simulation Toolkit, GeoMason, and ForestSim.
+The model uses GIS data specific to the region and the author should be conducted in the event it is needed.

+** Running CABALS **
+CABALS may be built using the pom.xml but requires that ForestSim 1.0.2 be install to the system Maven repository.
+Once built it will look for a configuration file located at data/settings.ini which contains additional information on GIS file locations, outputs, and so forth.
+The run.sh file is the easiest means of running the model since it has higher memory requirements than the base JVM configuration.

 **References**

 Burns, R. M., & Barbara, H. (1990).
 Silvics of North America: 1. conifers; 2. hardwoods.
 In Agriculture Handbook: Vol. 654.
 Washington, D.C.: United States Department of Agriculture, Forest Service.
-Retrived from https://www.srs.fs.usda.gov/pubs/misc/ag_654/table_of_contents.htm
+Retrieved from https://www.srs.fs.usda.gov/pubs/misc/ag_654/table_of_contents.htm

 Dixon, G. E., & Keyser, C. E. (2018).
 Lake States (LS) Variant Overview - Forest Vegetation Simulator (p.
 53p) [Internal Rep].
 Retrieved from U. S. Department of Agriculture, Forest Service, Forest Management Service Center website: https://www.fs.fed.us/fmsc/ftp/fvs/docs/overviews/FVSls_Overview.pdf